denno112/webapp-project/README.md

-# webapp1
+# webapp-project
-This is my first building a web app within the cloud.
+Java Web app set up on an EC2 instance.